-These include works to loose fitting doors and windows, leaking guttering, loose floor boards, a light or electric socket not working.
-If none of the slots above are convenient for you, please still call us to order your repair and we will do everything we can to arrange a suitable time.
+These repairs include works to loose fitting doors and windows, leaking guttering, loose floor boards, a light or electric socket not working.
+Please call us to order your repair and we will do everything we can to arrange a suitable time.

-Please make sure you are at home at the appointment time.
-If you are not, the job will be cancelled.
+If you are not at home at the appointment time, the job will be cancelled.
 You will then have to call us again to reorder the repair.

 Planned work can take up to 55 days.
 This is for jobs that need planning due to the nature of the work required.
 These include manufactured items like external doors and windows or where large amounts of plastering are required.
 We will contact you with a suitable appointment.